inchmeal/inchmeal.github.io/app/_posts/2015-07-13-tech-behind-this-blog.markdown

 There are a lot of plugins available for gulp for doing almost every task that may be required.
 Whether it is a simple concat of js/css files, minifying js/css or deploying to gh-pages, a plugin is available for every task.

 With help of gulp and these great plugins, I completely automated the build process.
-Now using just one command can generate the site using jekyll, creates index, do minify html and css and as well as push all the changes to the server(github pages).
+Now using just one command can generate the site using jekyll, creates index, do minify js and css and as well as push all the changes to the server(github pages).

 ### Client side MVC ###